vadimgierko/todo-app/README.md

 This installable web app (SPA/PWA) enables you to create todo lists containing tasks & add, delete, update & check those tasks.

-The app was built using React, Redux Toolkit, React Router, MUI, Firebase & deployed with GitHub Pages.
+The app was built using React, Redux Context API, React Router, MUI, Firebase & deployed with GitHub Pages.

 You can use the app in the browser or download it to your device.
 To use app in the browser, navigate to https://vadimgierko.github.io/todo-app/.